zcaceres/MPC/Student-Handbook/StudentHandbook.md

 1.[Book: The Rise of the Creative Class by Richard Florida](http://smile.amazon.com/Rise-Creative-Class--Revisited-Revised-Expanded/dp/0465042481/ref=sr_1_1?ie=UTF8&qid=1417806981&sr=8-1&keywords=rise+of+the+creative+class)
 2. [You Weren't Meant to Have a Boss by Paul Graham](http://www.paulgraham.com/boss.html)

+##How does Bootcamp Work?
+Bootcamp is a co-designed experience between tutors and Bootcampers (first-year MPC students).
+Before each bootcamp begins, you'll have an initial meeting with the tutor.
+This meeting is a design workshop.
+During the workshop, you'll get to design the full course for the subject.
+The MPC provides you with materials to help, but you and the tutor are responsible for deciding on activities, schedules, and also for the final evaluation of the course.

 How will you learn the subjects?
 Dialogues with experts, experiential learning, and independent reading and writing.
+The mix is up to you.

 Here are the main components of the Bootcamp:
 1. Core Dialogues
 2. Experiential Learning Days
-3. Creative Development Seminars
-4. Writer's Studio
+3. Writer's Studio
-5. Bootcamp Learning Contracts
+4. Bootcamp Learning Contracts
-6. MPCafé Performances
+5. MPCafé Performances

 The first step to success is showing up. <b>All components are mandatory for Bootcampers</b>

 ###Core Dialogues
-Students have focused dialogues about the main ideas of the subject. <b>You must do your reading before these dialogues begin or you will be lost.</b> Core dialogues meet on Days 1, 4, 6, 9, and 11 of each subject cycle.
-Occasionally there will be other days devoted to core ideas.
-These conversations are intense and cover a lot of material, so get a good night's sleep the day before.
+Students have focused dialogues about the main ideas of the subject. <b>You must do your reading before these dialogues begin or you will be lost.</b> Occasionally there will be other days devoted to core ideas.
+These conversations are intense and cover a lot of material, so get a good night's sleep.

-####Independent Reading
-On Day One of each Bootcamp, you'll choose independent reading in the subject.
-This reading, selected from a curated list, will inform your talk on MPCafé and your work in the Writer's Studio.
-Choose something that interests you, because you're going to write and speak about the book.
-If you really don't like any of the books on the list, you can suggest a book or theme of comparable quality in the subject.
-But it will have to be approved by the MPC.
-Talk to the subject tutor if you're confused about your book.

-Students can team up on books if they want a dialogue partner as they read.
-But no freeloading.
-Students are graded independently for their knowledge of the work, so don't bother trying to hide behind your reading partner.

 ####Bootcamp Grades
 <b>Grading During Bootcamp</b>
 Student’s grades are calculated for each subject as follows:

-One Half: MPCafé Performance
+One Third: MPCafé Performance
-One Half: Subject Review or Essay
+One Third: Subject Review or Essay
+One Third: Course Final Evaluation (designed and agreed to by Tutor and Students)

 Each of these components is graded three ways.